etalab/transport-site/learning_track.md

 * Overall architecture (diagram by Francis)
 * Structure of the Umbrella app (apps)
 * Measuring code coverage
-* Discovering the HTTP routes
 * Discovering the database structure
 * Clever Cloud deployment and operations (Sentry, UptimeRobot)
-* Deploy on "prochainement"
-* Investigate data quality from the stats map
 * Running import jobs (locally)
 * Diving into import jobs (locally)
 * What is GBFS (workshop, slides)
-* How GBFS is handled in this app
 * How to upgrade Elixir, Erlang and Node
 * How to launch linters etc (like CI does)